What is a gap analysis in ERP? In short, it’s the process of evaluating your ERP system to make sure it’s aligned with your business needs.

 What is a Gap Analysis in ERP?

 A gap analysis is the process of reviewing your current state and determining what you need to do to move into your future state.
-In an ERP implementation, this means taking a close look at the software you’re using or plan to use.
+In an ERP implementation, a gap analysis means taking a close look at the software you’re using or plan to use.

-During this process, you’ll ask questions like: What needs to be added to or changed in our ERP solution to help it fully meet our ongoing business needs?
+During the ERP system gap analysis process, you’ll ask questions like: What needs to be added to or changed in our ERP solution to help it fully meet our ongoing business needs?

 Implementing software and hoping it works for years to come is wishful thinking.
 Regular improvements are required to keep your system aligned with your business.
 Not only will this reveal potential technical issues or shortcomings, but it gives you the opportunity to reengineer business processes to stay productive, profitable, and competitive.